Many people are turning to electric toothbrushes because they’re more effective than regular toothbrushes for deeper cleaning and preventing cavities.

-YASI’s electric toothbrush might not be the fanciest or most technologically advanced, but one place it’s got pretty much everyone else beat is versatility while traveling.
+YULIA’s electric toothbrush might not be the fanciest or most technologically advanced, but one place it’s got pretty much everyone else beat is versatility.

-The YASI brush can be charged from a USB port, so if you are in a pinch, you don’t even need an electrical outlet.
+The brush comes with several different brush heads specialized for cleaning or whitening, and it can be charged from any USB port.
+If you are in a pinch, you don’t even need an electrical outlet.
 This means you can charge it off your laptop, your portable power pack, or any device that’s got a USB port.
 Many other electric toothbrushes won’t even work off the mains voltage outside North America.

 5. Waterpik Complete Care

 The advantage of the Waterpik Complete Care set isn’t so much the electric toothbrush, but the water pick it comes with, which is intended to supplement or even replace your flossing.

 The electric toothbrush alone is solid, but nothing special.
 It’s got ultrasonic technology and the standard two minute timer you’d expect, but it’s a little less versatile.

 The real benefit of the Waterpik Complete Care is that you can combine electric flossing (i.e. the water pick) and a pretty solid electric toothbrush in one unit–indeed, it takes up just one electrical outlet.